 Ketamine is thought to impact neurotransmitters in the brain including glutamate, which is the most abundant neurotransmitter in the brain.
 Research suggests that these changes improve mood and thinking, which are impacted by depression.

 To be eligible for ketamine treatment you must:

 You should not get ketamine if:

-Our program uses intravenous ketamine (through an IV line).
+Our program uses intravenous ketamine (through an intravenous (IV) line).
 While ketamine can also be given in other ways, giving ketamine through an IV has been studied the most and shows the most benefit so far.
 If you have significant improvement after one series of the IV treatment, you could be considered for use of other forms of ketamine for maintenance therapy.
-Our program does not cover the costs of the other forms of ketamine for maintenance therapy.
+Our program does not cover the costs of other forms of ketamine for maintenance therapy.

 The most common dose is 0.5 mg/kg infused over 40 minutes.
 Your psychiatrist will decide if you need a different dose.

 You will receive your IV ketamine treatment 2 times per week for 2-3 weeks.
 In total, you may receive up to 8 treatments over 3 weeks.

 About one third of patients show significant improvement (their depressive symptoms largely go away) by the end of IVK treatment.
 About one third of patients do not improve with ketamine treatment.
 The other third usually experience some improvement.

 You may feel the effects within a few hours to 24 hours of a single treatment, however it often takes a few days to feel better.
 It has been shown that benefits improve with repeated treatments.

 We do not know this with certainty.
 Here is what research has shown so far for patients who have significant improvement: